 Azure Function HTTP Trigger

-Step-2: Once the Visual Studio will be loaded successfully, Now you need to click on the Create a new Project button from the Get Started window.
+2. Once the Visual Studio is loaded successfully, Now you need to click on the Create a new Project button from the Get Started window.

-Step-3: On the Create a new project window, Now search for the Azure Functions template and choose the Azure Functions and then click on the Next button to go to the next screen.
+3. On the Create a new project window, Now search for the Azure Functions template, choose the Azure Functions and then click on the Next button to go to the next screen.

-Step-4: Enter your Project name, and choose a location where you want to save the Azure function project On the Configure Your new Project window, and then click on the Create button.
+4. Enter your Project name, and choose a location where you want to save the Azure function project.
+On the Configure Your New Project window, click on the Create button.

-Step-5: We need to choose the trigger for our Azure Function, so choose the Http trigger as the trigger option For the Storage Account (AzureWebJobsStorage) option, select the Storage Emulator option and Choose the Authorization level option as Anonymous On the Create a new Azure Functions Application window.
-Now click on the Create button to create the HTTP-triggered Azure function as shown below.
+5. We need to choose the trigger for our Azure Function, so choose the Http trigger as the trigger option.
+For the Storage Account (AzureWebJobsStorage) option, select the Storage Emulator option and Choose the Authorization level option as Anonymous On the Create a new Azure Functions Application window.
+Now click the Create button to create the HTTP-triggered Azure function, as shown below.

 azure function http trigger example c#

-Now, you can see the project got created successfully.
+Now, you can see the project was created successfully.

-Now if you can see the local.settings.json file and it contains the below code with a key-value pair for the Azure Storage connection string to access the Azure storage account.
+Now, if you can see the local.settings.json file, it contains the below code with a key-value pair for the Azure Storage connection string to access the Azure storage account.

 {